a-ads/blog/content/blog/how-can-i-see-my-ads-published-on-your-sites.md

 But usually, it is still possible:

 1. Go to your "Campaign -> Traffic sources -> Exclude from campaign" page and see a list of ad units that generate traffic for your campaign (sorted by non-unique clicks).
-2. Сlick any of the ad units and check its campaigns at the Ad Unit -> Campaigns page.
+2. Click any of the ad units and check its campaigns at the Ad Unit -> Campaigns page.
 Here you should be able to find your campaign and the percentage of traffic bought by it.
 But if you don't - then probably your ad is no longer displayed on the ad unit, please check another one a similar way.
 3. Go to the ad unit's site and reload it until you see your ad.